UNICEF Human Centred Design Outcome Communication

 The Design Process & Delivery: I developed a Scalable Visual System designed to balance intellectual clarity with emotional resonance.

-• Minimalist Visual Language: I prioritized a minimalist iconography system and a rigorous typographic hierarchy.
-This ensured that complex human stories remained impactful and legible across diverse digital and physical touchpoints.
+Minimalist Visual Language: I prioritized a minimalist iconography system and a clear typographic hierarchy — ensuring complex human stories remained impactful and legible across digital and physical touchpoints.